tytydraco/yessleep/out/I_See_Corpses_Glow_and_I_Wish_I_Didnt.md

 "Nothing can make a prison cell comfortable."

-"You’re not a prisoner, you’re our guest!
-Cassiopia just didn’t want you getting lost or going to places you shouldn’t be.
+"This isn't a cell, it's a guest room!
+Cassiopeia just wanted to keep the door locked because she didn’t want you getting lost or going to places you shouldn’t be.
 This place is pretty big.
-And none of our rooms have windows because we're underground."
+And all rooms here lack windows, not just yours, because we're underground."

 I stared at him, startled.
 "Underground?"